Within the admin area of Stream, administrators can set some organisation-wide settings.

 If this field is left blank then it will default to http://curatr3.com, however if you wish to change it to your own unique issuer URL then you should type it into the field below.

 This option is particularly useful when used with the Public Registration feature, allowing you to set new users with content from the second they create an account.
-For example, a group admin could link a group with introductory courses to get people started in Curatr, then new users that are registering an account can select this group, automatically enroling to those courses the group is linked to.
+For example, a group admin could link a group with introductory courses to get people started in Stream, then new users that are registering an account can select this group, automatically enrolling to those courses the group is linked to.

 Terms and Conditions

 Your organisations terms and conditions can be set in the the last tab in your organisation settings.
-If you have content in your Terms and Conditions, this will be visible to users in their user dropdown menu in the top right corner of the page.
+If you have content in your Terms and Conditions, this will be visible to users in their user dropdown menu in the top-right corner of the page.

-Finally, whenever your terms and conditions are updated (and requiring users to accept your terms and conditions is enabled), users will be prompted to to read and accept them again before they can continue using Curatr, whether they are just logging in or they are logged in already.
+Finally, whenever your terms and conditions are updated (and requiring users to accept your terms and conditions is enabled), users will be prompted to to read and accept them again before they can continue using Stream, whether they are just logging in or they are logged in already.